-Comprehensive, effective support services & programs leading to relapse prevention, self-sufficiency, and recovery for individuals affected by mental illness.
+Comprehensive, effective support services & programs leading to relapse prevention, self-sufficiency, and recovery for individuals experiencing chronic homelessness.

 Member-driven support programs and services reduce harm, prevent relapse, and foster recovery.
 The professional staff and peer advocates of Step Up and Daniel’s Place provide support and empowerment for members to achieve their self-determined goals through services coordination, life skills coaching, psychiatrists for medication support, and transportation.
 New members are connected to a Peer Advocate for a “buddy-system” and receive one-on-one peer attention.
 Many opportunities for a sense of belonging and the embrace of community include: Sixty weekly peer support groups with topics as diverse as learning how to tell one’s story, computer basics, managing medications, yoga, money management, and a variety of art opportunities; “Brainstorm”, a creative writing group, gives expression to the experience of mental health issues; the Art Heals Gallery, a permanent space to exhibit member artists’ work; and a Computer Learning Center.
 Over 40,000 individual meals are provided annually, and over 1200 members are assisted.
 Step Up and Daniel’s Place members meet weekly in Member Advisory Groups providing feedback and problem-solving.
 Two members serve on Step Up’s Board of Directors, and participate in establishing and supporting the agency’s vision for the future and advocacy to end stigma and discrimination.
 Additionally, a Step Up and Daniel’s Place Parent Support Group provides experience, strength, and hope for family members.